Back to Blog

 Can Jains eat mushrooms?

 Most Jain traditions avoid mushrooms not because they’re non-vegetarian, but because they grow in conditions that may harm micro-organisms.
 This follows the same principle as avoiding onions and garlic.
+It’s a religious dietary choice, not a vegetarian/non-vegetarian classification.

 Do mushrooms have protein like meat?